 Some people say airbnb gives worse prices than traditional rent.
 I think that's bullshit: airbnbs generally include all utilities (running water, temperature control, electricity, WiFi, trash service) while traditional apartments usually include at most 2 of them and the rest are further expenses.
 I don't think airbnbs are actually a worse deal when you factor all that in.
-The reason I say it's a bummer is because of fewer options, many places only offer short term stays, anti-guest bias and the possibility of being cheated like I was.
+The reason I say it's a bummer is because of fewer options, many places only offer short term stays, the lack of ability to visit the place first, and the possibility of being cheated like I was.

 Although airbnb is the most well-known alternative renting platform, there are several others.